dropdog/docs/docs/index.md

 [![Documentation Status](https://readthedocs.org/projects/dropdog/badge/?version=master)](http://dropdog.readthedocs.io/?badge=master)

-A useful manual for Drupal developers, themers and site builders that want to start collaboration work with the new Drupal 8.x staff.
+A useful manual for Drupal developers, themers and site builders that want to start collaboration work with the new Drupal 8.x stuff.

 The initial documentation created to help us in the maintenance and development of a complex Drupal 8.x distribution but became more generic and public available in the future.